 Practicalities and admission for the ‘Imiloa Astronomy Center

-General admission is $17.50 (May 2012) for adults, but several discounts can apply.
+General admission is $17.50 for adults and $9.50 for children between 5-12 (Nov 2016) , but several discounts can apply.
 Admission provides access to the exhibit Hall and entry to one of the Planetarium shows for the day, the Science on a Sphere and ViewSpace exhibits, and opportunity to tour the Hawaiian native landscape garden.

 Directions to the ‘Imiloa Astronomy Center